About Services Volunteer Donate Contact Events

 The Little Tokyo Public Safety Association (LTPSA) was founded in 1982 as a response to the crimes that were affecting businesses in the Little Tokyo area.
 In the early 1990s, local businessmen began patrolling the area to address car burglaries and aggressive panhandling that intimidated customers, tourists, and residents.
 What started as a patrol of three men, peaked to over fifty volunteers working in cooperation with the Los Angeles Police Department (LAPD), from First to Fifth Street.
 Wearing bright green uniformed shirts, they served as the eyes and ears of law enforcement.
 The Men and Women in Green have become easily recognizable over the years, especially at special events.

 In 1996, the LTPSA opened the Koban, located at 307 E. First Street in the heart of historic Little Tokyo.
 The Koban is an information center and an LAPD Drop-in Center for officers to interview victims, prepare reports, and serve as the headquarters for the volunteer patrol members.
-This facility is manned with bilingual Los Angeles Police Department (LAPD) volunteers who provide tourist and safety information to visitors and serves as an important link to Little Tokyo throughout Southern California.
+This facility is manned y a paid, bilingual staff member as well as volunteers who provide tourist and safety information to visitors and serves as an important link to Little Tokyo throughout Southern California.
 Because of our long history with public safety concerns, the LTPSA has become the “go to” group for inquiries from the media and law enforcement on Little Tokyo area incidents.

 Over the years, the LTPSA has expanded its programs to include safety and first-aid seminars, school and senior’s programs, and we are very proud of our certification as a Red Cross Training Facility.
+The LTPSA recently coordinate the installation of security cameras around Little Tokyo, which will be monitored by the LAPD.
 We sponsor cleanup programs with community organizations every year.
 Visitors can find a safe and clean restroom at the Koban, and community organizations are welcome to use the meeting room.
 The LTPSA conducts these services and programs and keep the Koban open thanks in part to voluntary membership dues and donations.
 Visitors and volunteers are always welcome to the Koban.
 For more information, contact the Koban at 1-213-613-1911.

 What is a Koban?